Vatnar/UIAOBSIDIAN/25V/IKT204 Datakommunikasjon/Eksamen.md

 	- If an ack is lost, client can see that the server responds for the next one.
 - Fast Transmit
 	- Resends old ack value, duplicate ACKS.
 If 3 duplicate ACKS resend data.
+	- If timers times out then its sent because of the timer instead.
+	- After fast transmit can be selective ack or cumulative ack on this one
+- Fast transmit pipelining
+	-